modsy/incubator-airflow/NOTES.md

 2. AWS Keys Id should be URL quoted.

 Under SQS semantic:
-PARALLELISM is the total number of worker instances.
+PARALLELISM is the total number of concurrent tasks to run.
 Specify `queue` parameter for Operators to specify which queue to use.